 Vary where your model is looking.
 Don’t always have them looking into your lens.
 Have them look to either side, up, down and gazing way off into the distance.

-If you are not sure how to communicate this look around you and ask them to look at something specific in the direction you wish them to face.
+If you are not sure how to communicate this, ask them to look at something specific in the direction you wish them to face.

-4. Control the Lighting so You Don’t Ruin the Portrait
+4. Control the Lighting for a Better Portrait

 Be in control of the lighting.
 Bad lighting will ruin a portrait photo shoot of even the most attractive person.
-To control the lighting I find it best to use some kind of accessory, like flash and/or reflectors.
+I find it best to use some kind of accessory, like flash and/or reflectors.

-Having the ability to balance or over power the ambient light will allow you to control the mood of your portraits.
+Having the ability to play with ambient light will allow you to control the mood of your portraits.
 During your planning, you will have decided on the look and overall feel you wanted to achieve.
 Much of this will be determined by how you control the lighting.

-If you have opted to portray a dramatic, melancholy or sinister image of your model, use of harsh light and strong shadows will enhance this.
+If you have opted to portray a dramatic image of your model, use harsh light and strong shadows.
+This will enhance the effect.

 A more attractive feeling will be gained with softer light which wraps around your model as they pose.
 Using reflectors or diffused lights from more than one point in front of your model will give pleasing results.